DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_job_stats.rst

     }

 To ensure that no packets remain in the tables, the flush job exists.
-The l2fwd_flush_job() is called periodicaly to for each lcore draining TX queue of each port.
+The l2fwd_flush_job() is called periodically to for each lcore draining TX queue of each port.
 This technique introduces some latency when there are not many packets to send, however it improves performance: